AceVinicius/SP1-Emulator/README.md

 # SP1-Emulator

-This project was created in
+This was created as an university project to emulate a SP1 processor.
+It is a hypothetical processor created to be simple and is intended to be the first step towards more complex emulators.

 To install all dependencies run:
 ```console
 $ sudo bash dependencies.sh